satish1650/Ultimate-RAG/README.md

 - **Fast**: No network latency
 - **Full Control**: Customize models and parameters

-## 23 Nov Day - 7 Exploring Langchain Part-2
+## 23 Nov Day - 7 👉 Exploring Langchain: Part-2
 ### ✂️ Notebook 03: Text Splitting Strategies
 #### 🎯 Learning Objectives
 📚 By the end of this notebook, you will Learn: